dezordi/ncbi-acess/README.md

 ## Disclaimer

-- I'm not a computer engineer or some related profession, I'm just write this script to study python and to automatize some bioinformatics tasks.
-So fell free to commit changes that makes the code more efficient or more clean.
-- This script will continue to be developed to englobe others functions, like recovery taxonomy information of sequences and features of sequences, for example.
+- This script will continue to be developed to englobe others functions, like features of sequences, for example.